MMRIZE/MMM-Scenes2/README.md

 }
 ```

-One more thing; You can change the scene by clicking/touching the indicator if your MM supports click/touch.
+One more thing: You can change the scene by clicking/touching the indicator if your MM supports click/touch.

 ## Tips & ETC
-- I dropped out some features of `MMM-Scenes` like `customized animation` or somethings in this module.
-If you REALLY need to implement it again, tell me.
-I'll consider.
+- I dropped out some features of `MMM-Scenes` like `customized animation` or some things in this module.
+If you need to implement it again, feel free to tell me.
+I'll consider it.
-- If `life` of scene is set as `0`, that scene will not be forwarded to the next scene.
-You can use this feature to make control looping or some hidden scenes for specific purpose.
+- If the `life` of a scene is set as `0`, that scene will not be forwarded to the next scene.
+You can use this feature to make control looping or some hidden scenes for specific purposes.
 - RPI3 or older/weaker SBC doesn't have enough power to handle the animation.
-In that case, just use animation default or avoid serious effects.
+In that case, use animation default or avoid serious effects.

 ## History